sojeeb01768/quiz_app/README.md

 What Is the feature of this Project:
 This is actually a exam taking site.
 Here you can test yourself giving exam on many topics.
-=> Firstly set some data of some topics for exam
-=> You can choose or select any topic that you like.
+=> Firstly set some data of some topics for exam(use loader to get data from API) => You can choose or select any topic that you like.
 => There will be provided some question .
 => Every question have 4 options and you can choose one of them.